Eyes_Close_CC.jpg

 (Long form script in the works)

-Alone on the dying red planet, among the ruins of human civilization, one last AI android desperately guards the last essences of life.
-In her pursuit for meaning, she finds her own soul hanging in the balance.
+Alone on a dying red planet, amidst the ruins of a lost civilization, the last AI android guards the final remnants of life.
+In her search for meaning, she finds her own soul hanging in the balance.

 Film festival awards and selections